Cyrnismo/fullstack-challenge/README.md

 ## Como rodar:

 - Clone this repository
-- Open ./fullstack-challenge on terminal
+- Open the repository path you choose on terminal
+- This project uses ReactJS, NodeJS and MongoDB.
+Please install all external depencies
+- Install projects inner depencies by running "npm install" on each folder
-- type "npm run servers" to run front-end app and back-end server
+- Type "npm run servers" to run front-end app and back-end server
-- have fun adding new books to this simple book shelf :)
+- Have fun adding new books to this simple book shelf :)

 ## Requisitos: